jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 Keller, J. M. (1983).
 Motivational design of instruction.
 In C. M. Reigeluth (Ed.), *Instructional-design theories and models: An overview of their current status.* Hillsdale, NJ: Lawrence Erlbaum Associates.

+Stevens, E. & Tieman, A. (2017).
+We used problem-based learning in library instruction and came to question its treatment of students. _In The Library With The Lead Pipe._ Retrieved from (http://www.inthelibrarywiththeleadpipe.org/2017/we-used-problem-based-learning-in-library-instruction-and-came-to-question-its-treatment-of-students/)[http://www.inthelibrarywiththeleadpipe.org/2017/we-used-problem-based-learning-in-library-instruction-and-came-to-question-its-treatment-of-students/]

 ## References